krishna-saini/My_DSA_Notes/Design_DS_with_test_case/tree/README.md

 - may get lost in an infinite branch and never make it to the solution node
 - DFS is generally more memory-efficient compared to BFS as it explores deeply before backtracking
+- TC - The algorithm visits each node exactly once, performing a constant amount of work for each node (pushing to and popping from the stack, and adding the node's value to the result array).- O(n)
+- SC - The space complexity is determined by the maximum size of the stack, which depends on the height of the tree. in worst case (fully unbalanced tree )- O(n) in avg case - O(logn)

 ### BFS
+- output - 1 2 3 4 5 6 7
 - It starts at the tree root and explores the neighbor nodes first at the current level, before moving to the next level neighbors
 - Extra memory, usually a queue, is needed to keep track of the child nodes that were encountered but not yet explored.BFS is typically implemented iteratively.
 - eg:- in a chess endgame, a chess engine may build the game tree from the current position by applying all possible moves and use breadth-first search to find a win position for White